Water Pollution Control State Revolving Fund

-Terms: The current interest rate is 3.75% with payment schedules not to exceed 20 years.
-Drinking Water Projects qualifying as disadvantaged may extend term up to 30 years.
+Terms: The current interest rate is 2.5% with payment schedules not to exceed 30 years for certain projects.

 Application: Applications are available from the Montana Department of Environmental Quality.
 All entities must request that their project(s) be added to the Priority List and Intended Use Plan.
 This annual process begins in June to identify projects which may need WPCSRF funding for their project in the upcoming year.
 Early notification by the applicant is essential to get on the priority list, and a project remains on the list until it has been completed regardless of the funding source(s) used to finance the project.
 Loans will be offered on a first-come basis until demand exceeds available funds.
 Ultimately, ranking will be based on water quality and/or public health impacts.

 Funds Available: The SRF loan programs are designed to provide a perpetual source of financial assistance to Montana communities.